How to Tell Your Spouse You Want a Divorce

-If you’re a man who’s ready to move on with his life, you’re facing a huge challenge: how to tell your wife you want a divorce.
+If you’re someone who’s ready to move on with his life, you’re facing a huge challenge: how to tell your spouse you want a divorce.
 It’s rarely easy, but it’s a necessary step in moving forward.
 You can break the news before or after you’ve talked to a Chapel Hill divorce lawyer, but you need to know that what you say—and how you say it—will get you very different results.

 Don’t be Cruel

 Many Chapel Hill divorce lawyers have worked with clients who have been completely blindsided by divorce.
-While you may think you’re doing your wife a favor by slowly distancing yourself from the relationship, you’re not; most women don’t see things that way.
-Once you’ve decided that you want a divorce, tell her.
-You’ll save a lot of time, heartache and headaches, and that’s best for both of you.
+While you may think you’re doing your partner a favor by slowly distancing yourself from the relationship, you’re not.
+Once you’ve decided that you want a divorce, tell them.
+You’ll save a lot of time, heartache, and headaches and the divorce can only run more smoothly with open communication.

 Finding the Right Words